Dr Ciara Keane

 Director of Operations, The Heartbeat Trust

-The Heart Failure Virtual Consult; A novel way of using technology to deliever care into the community.
+The Heart Failure Virtual Consult; A novel way of using technology to deliver care into the community.

-There are over 90,000 people in Ireland are living with heart failure and the estimated cost of heart failure is €660 million.
-Many challenges remain in the management of heart failure, with a changing profile of patients who are older and have multiple comorbidities and a high rate of hospital admissions.
+There are over 90,000 people in Ireland are living with heart failure with an estimated cost of €660 million.
+Many challenges remain in the management of heart failure.
+This includes a changing profile of older patients with multiple comorbidities and a high rate of hospital admissions.
 Use of modern communication systems has the potential to revolutionise heart failure care.

 The HFVC provides not only online, real time specific case discussion but also a dissemination of practical tips in heart failure care between GP and specialists.
-This offers an alternative to standard clinic assessment, and can provide the GP with all the information required, reducing need for onward referral and, therefore, can reduce unnecessary travel for the patient and their family – a meaningful bonus given the age and frailty of many patients with heart failure.
+This offers an alternative to standard clinic assessment.
+Also it can provide GPs with all the information required, thus reducing need for onward referral.
+Therefore, it can reduce unnecessary travel for the patient and their family – a meaningful bonus given the age and frailty of many patients with heart failure.

 Easier access for patients and GPs

 By managing heart failure in the community, the HFVC removes a step in the traditional care pathway facilitating interaction between the specialist/GP in a cost effiecient manner.
 Moreover, the HFVC reduces the need for out-patient department referrals, freeing up hospital out-patient slots for those in need of standard clinics resulting in shorter waiting times and speedier reviews.

 150 GPs have signed up across the East Coast, Midlands and the Carlow/Kilkenny region to date.
 100% of GPs agreg that the HFVC advice was useful in treating their patients and that the patients themselves benefited as a result of their participation in the HFVC.
 The patients were also happy to have their conditions discussed with experts and groups of GPs and relieved not to have to travel to the hospital.